makerdao/community/governance/polls/Collateral Auction Parameter Updates - March 1, 2021.md

 * Decrease the Max Auction Duration (`tau`) parameter from 6 hours to 4 hours for all vault types with active liquidations.
 * Increase the `box` parameter from 15 million DAI to 20 million DAI.
 * Increase the Minimum Bid Increment (`beg`) parameter from 3% to 5% for the ETH-B vault type.
-* Increase the Minimum Bid Increment (`beg`) parameter from 3% to 5% for the ETH-B vault type.
 * Increase the Minimum Bid Increment (`beg`) parameter from 3% to 5% for the UNIV2USDCETH-A vault type.
 * Increase the Minimum Bid Increment (`beg`) parameter from 3% to 5% for the UNIV2WBTCETH-A vault type.
 * Increase the Minimum Bid Increment (`beg`) parameter from 3% to 5% for the UNIV2DAIUSDC-A vault type.